chriscow/minds/README.md

 ## Documentation

-Refer to the [documentation](https://github.com/chriscow/minds/docs) for detailed guides and API references.
+Refer to the `_examples` provided for guidance on how to use the modules.

 ## Contributing